Ruff (bird): Taxonomy and nomenclature

 The ruff is a wader in the large family Scolopacidae, the typical shorebirds.
-Recent research suggests that its closest relatives are the broad-billed sandpiper, Calidris falcinellus, and the sharp-tailed sandpiper, Calidris acuminata.
+Recent research suggests that it is in a near-basal position in the genus Calidris, the sister taxon to all of the species except for the knot group (red knot, great knot and surfbird).
 It has no recognised subspecies or geographical variants.

 This species was first described by Carl Linnaeus in his Systema Naturae in 1758 as Tringa pugnax.
 It was moved to the monotypic genus Philomachus by German naturalist Blasius Merrem in 1804.
 More recent DNA research has shown it fits comfortably into the wader genus Calidris.
 The genus name comes from the Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific epithet refers to the aggressive behaviour of the bird at its mating arenas — pugnax from the Latin term for "combative".

 The original English name for this bird, dating back to at least 1465, is the ree, perhaps derived from a dialectical term meaning "frenzied"; a later name reeve, which is still used for the female, is of unknown origin, but may be derived from the shire-reeve, a feudal officer, likening the male's flamboyant plumage to the official's robes.
 The current name was first recorded in 1634, and is derived from the ruff, an exaggerated collar fashionable from the mid-sixteenth century to the mid-seventeenth century, since the male bird's neck ornamental feathers resemble the neck-wear.